Kyle Randolph Scott: Career

 Scott's early State Department assignments included Croatia, Israel, and Switzerland.
 In 1994, Scott was a national security fellow at the Hoover Institution at Stanford University.
 Scott served as a political counselor at the embassies in Moscow and Budapest in the late 1990s.

 In 2003, Scott was a political minister-counselor at the U.S. mission to the European Union.
 In 2005, he was named deputy chief of mission at the Organization for Security and Cooperation in Europe, based in Vienna.

 Scott returned to Washington in 2009 as director of the Office of Russian Affairs in the Bureau of European and Eurasian Affairs.
 Under his watch, the United States and Russia cooperated on Iranian issues and began to negotiate the New Strategic Arms Reduction Treaty (New START) agreement to reduce nuclear weapon stockpiles, launchers and heavy bombers.

 Afterwards, from 2011 to 2014, Scott served as the consul general in Milan, Italy.
 In 2014, he was made the Department of State's senior fellow at the German Marshall Fund.

 President Barack Obama nominated Scott to be U.S. Ambassador to Serbia on September 15, 2015.
 Scott testified before the Senate Foreign Relations Committee on December 2, 2015.
 Scott was confirmed, and presented his credentials to the government of Serbia on February 5, 2016.

 Personal life

 Scott is married and has two sons.
-In addition to English, he has learned Russian, German, Italian, Serbian, Hungarian, French, and Hebrew.
+In addition to English, he has learned Russian, German, Croatian, Italian, Serbian, Hungarian, French, and Hebrew.